 Maui is well known to be the perfect honeymoon destination.
 Since Maui offers myriad activities and both luxurious resorts and more reasonably priced condos, Maui is the best tropical retreat even if you and the love of your life don’t share the same interests.

 Maui will provide you both with one lasting memory after another.
 Hike up to Haleakala, Maui’s highest peak, to see the sun rise over the clouds.
 Drive the road to Hana and count the waterfalls together on this amazing scenic journey.
 Dine on Maui’s sumptuous cuisine, then stroll hand-in-hand on a moonlit night across one of Maui’s serene white sand beaches.

-Best Hawaiian Island for Amazing Food
+Best Island in Hawaii for Amazing Food

 Maui, again, is the best Hawaiian island if you want an incredible culinary experience.
 In the mid-1990s, Maui emerged as a gastronomic force, the birthplace of Hawaiian regional cuisine, and many of the original chefs involved in this movement still operate their own restaurants on the island.

 Indulge in Maui’s famous cuisine, made from produce picked right from the farms and fish caught fresh from the sea.
 You can also try a traditional Hawaiian meal at a sunset luau or get off the beaten path to try some local favorites in small towns like Wailuku and Paia.